smrr723/2DO/README.md

 - Java fundamentals
 - Android Studio
-- Data persistance
+- Data persistence
 - TDD
 - OOP
-- Databases with CRUD actions
+- Databases (SQL) with CRUD actions

 ### MVP
 Create an app which will allow the user to maintain a task list.
 The user should be able to enter tasks and display them in a list.
 The list should only show the bare details of each task.
 Selecting a task from the list should bring up another screen which shows full details of the task.
 Users should also be able to mark tasks as completed.